 A lot of women, who are dieting for losing weight avoid carbohydrates because they are afraid to become fat from the carbs.

 If we are talking about the refined carbohydrates, it’s true that one of their adverse effects is gaining weight.
-But there are other carbohydrates as well, which provide energy and don’t make you gain weight.
+But there are other carbohydrates as well that provide energy and don’t make you gain weight.

 What is the difference between good and bad (white, refined) carbohydrates?

-Refined carbohydrates are digested in the upper digestive tract or in the small intestine, after which these provide extra energy but inflammatory reactions and body fat storage as well.
-On the other hand, good carbohydrates pass through the small intestine and reach entirely the large intestine, leading to slow digestion, energy increase and a better absorption of nutrients.
+Refined carbohydrates are digested in the upper digestive tract or in the small intestine.
+After this process they provide extra energy but inflammatory reactions and body fat storage as well.
+On the other hand, good carbohydrates pass through the small intestine and reach entirely to the large intestine, leading to slow digestion, energy increase and a better absorption of nutrients.